 House of Tiny Treasures

-The House of Tiny Treasures is part of SEACH, non-profit organization.
-HTT is a preschool and daycare facility for children who parents are homeless, living in a shelter, or who have a history of homelessness and are enrolled in vocational rehabilitation programs.
-The University of Houston provides evaluation, group and individual therapy, pre-literacy enrichment, and screenings at this site.
-Parent education and collaboration with other therapy disciplines is also provided.
-HTT houses two classrooms a toddler age class and a preschool age class.
+The House of Tiny Treasures (HTT) is part of SEARCH, a non-profit organization.
+HTT is a preschool facility for children whose parents are homeless, living in a shelter, or who have a history of homelessness and are enrolled in vocational rehabilitation programs.
+Graduate clinicians from the USLHC administer screenings, evaluations, group and individual therapy, and pre-literacy enrichment at HTT under the supervision of a certified and licensed speech-language pathologist.
+Parent education and collaboration with other therapy disciplines are also provided.
+HTT houses four classrooms, ranging in age from toddler to pre-K.

 The USLHC provides screening, evaluation, and group and individual therapy to four Southwest campuses using an educational service delivery model.
 Under the supervision of a certified and licensed speech-language pathologist, graduate clinicians administer screenings, speech/language evaluations, and group and individual therapy sessions to eligible students.

 MeyerPark Elementary School is a charter school serving Pre-K through 6th Grade, with the mission of providing a supportive, challenging elementary school atmosphere and an educational alternative to traditional public school.
 Under the supervision of a certified and licensed speech-language pathologist, graduate clinicians administer screenings, speech/language evaluations, and group and individual therapy sessions to eligible students.

 Due to the generous gift from Blue Cross Blue Shield of Texas, COMD graduate students in training work together with students from other colleges at the University of Houston to provide hearing, vision, and speech/language screenings to children attending schools in the Greater Houston area.
 Call 713-743-0915 or email firstname.lastname@example.org to determine if your school is eligible for these services.

 Community Outreach Services